Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Abstract

 \section{Abstract}

-Networked integrated sensing and communication (ISAC) has gained significant attention as a promising technology for enabling next-generation wireless systems.
-To further enhance networked ISAC, delegating the reception of sensing signals to dedicated target monitoring terminals (TMTs) instead of base stations (BSs) offers significant advantages in terms of sensing capability and deployment flexibility.
-Despite its potential, the coordinated beamforming design for networked integrated communication and time-of-arrival (ToA)-based multi-TMT localization remains largely unexplored.
-In this paper, we present a comprehensive study to fill this gap.
-Specifically, we first establish signal models for both communication and localization, and, for the first time, derive a closed-form Cramér-Rao lower bound (CRLB) to characterize the localization performance.
-Subsequently, we exploit this CRLB to formulate two optimization problems, focusing on sensing-centric and communication-centric criteria, respectively.
-For the sensing-centric problem, we develop a globally optimal algorithm based on semidefinite relaxation (SDR) when each BS is equipped with more antennas than the total number of communication users.
-While for the communication-centric problem, we design a globally optimal algorithm for the single-BS case using bisection search.
-For the general case of both problems, we propose a unified successive convex approximation (SCA)-based algorithm, which is suboptimal yet efficient, and further extend it from single-target scenarios to more practical multi-target scenarios.
-Finally, simulation results demonstrate the effectiveness of our proposed algorithms, reveal the intrinsic performance trade-offs between communication and localization, and further show that deploying more TMTs is always preferable to deploying more BSs in networked ISAC systems.
+Networked integrated sensing and communication (ISAC) has emerged as a pivotal paradigm for next-generation wireless networks, where dedicated target monitoring terminals (TMTs) can be extensively leveraged for their low-cost flexible deployment and capability to facilitate bistatic and multistatic sensing.
+Nevertheless, the coordinated beamforming design for networked ISAC tailored for time-of-arrival (ToA)-based multi-TMT localization remains largely unexplored.
+To address this gap, we present a comprehensive study in this paper.
+Specifically, we first establish signal models for both communication and localization, and, for the first time, derive a closed-form Cramér-Rao lower bound (CRLB) to quantify the localization performance.
+Leveraging this CRLB, we formulate two optimization problems focusing on sensing-centric and communication-centric criteria, respectively, to thoroughly investigate the fundamental communication-localization trade-offs.
+For the sensing-centric problem, we develop a globally optimal algorithm based on semidefinite relaxation (SDR), applicable to scenarios where the number of BS antennas exceeds the total number of communication users.
+In parallel, for the communication-centric problem, we design a globally optimal algorithm for the single-BS case utilizing bisection search.
+To address the general cases of both problems, we propose a unified and efficient successive convex approximation (SCA)-based algorithm, which is further extended to multi-target scenarios.
+Finally, simulation results demonstrate the effectiveness of our proposed algorithms, reveal the intrinsic trade-offs between communication and localization, and further show that deploying more TMTs is more beneficial than deploying more BSs in networked ISAC systems.